How to avoid paying taxes?

 Scare tactics are used because it is more costly and annoying for the government to look after foreign accounts – so they require a ton of forms to file so they can keep track of you.
 Many people are deterred and scared away from going offshore.

 However, it is within your rights to go offshore, and completely legal.
 Just file the correct forms come tax time.

 MYTH: Only a Few Million Dollars is held Offshore

 There are trillions of dollars held offshore in any one jurisdiction.
-Luxembourg alone is estimated to have over 4 Trillion.
+Luxembourg alone is estimated to have over 4 trillion.
 The offshore world is growing not declining and whether you decide to jump in, is completely up to you.
-Are you scared to take action because the big bad government might come harass you – or do you realize the importance of joining the offshore world, and just how easy it is to get started.
+Are you scared to take action because the big bad government might come to harass you – or do you realize the importance of joining the offshore world, and just how easy it is to get started?

 MYTH: Offshore is Only for Billionaires

-Many different people from all walks of life can benefits from internationalization and legally avoid paying taxes.
-You don’t need to set up a blind foundation trust in Lichtenstein, you can simply open a bank account abroad in your personal name.
+Many different people from all walks of life can benefit from internationalization and legally avoid paying taxes.
+You don’t need to set up a blind foundation trust in Liechtenstein – you can simply open a bank account abroad in your personal name.
 Lots of times these banks don’t even charge an opening fee (although sometimes they do, often about $50, with a $1000 min. deposit.)

 If you do set up a foreign bank account and you are American, you need to file an ‘FBAR’ form, declaring all accounts, if the cumulative amount (all foreign accounts added together) at any time exceeds $10,000 in the prior year.
-File using form TDF form 90-22.1 This is a form to the treasury.
-There is a new form this year form 8938 – which requires you file the amount held in foreign accounts exceeds $50,000.
+File using TDF form 90-22.1 This is a form to the treasury.
+There is a new form this year, form 8938 – which requires you to file the amount held in foreign accounts exceeding $50,000.